Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇯🇵 Japan Pavilion

-The Japan Pavilion is one of those that requires a reservation to enter — and I was (very) lucky to secure a spot on the day of my visit.
-For a moment, I thought I might miss it entirely, as all bookings appeared long gone.
-But it would have felt almost ironic to attend Expo 2025 in Osaka without stepping into the host country’s own pavilion.
+The Japan Pavilion is one of those that require a reservation to enter — and I’m (very) lucky to secure a spot on the day of my visit.
+For a moment, I think I might miss it entirely, as the pavilion is always fully booked.
+But it would feel ironic to attend Expo 2025 in Osaka without stepping into the host country’s own pavilion.

 Despite its scale, the pavilion is easy to navigate.
 There’s a single, gently flowing route through the space.
 Its circular architecture, symbolic of cycles and regeneration, is divided into three zones: Plant, Farm, and Factory.